Rig on its way to South Africa to spud exploration well

 Deal with NAMCOR in Namibia

-Meanwhile, Eco confirmed that it has signed joint operating agreements (JOAs) with Namibia’s NAMCOR in regards to four operated offshore petroleum licence (PEL) interests in Namibia: 97 (Cooper), 98 (Sharon), 99 (Guy), and 100 (Tamar).
+Meanwhile, Eco signed joint operating agreements (JOAs) with Namibia’s NAMCOR regarding four operated offshore petroleum licence (PEL) interests in Namibia: 97 (Cooper), 98 (Sharon), 99 (Guy), and 100 (Tamar).

 “We are also pleased to have signed JOA’s with NAMCOR in relation to the PELs we operate offshore Namibia.
 With all of the recent operational success we have seen recently in Namibia, we are excited to be one of the largest offshore licence holders in the region and look forward to working with NAMCOR to generate value for the benefit of all,” added Kinley.